 I found movies soundtrack very emotional, actually I think that music contributes a lot to the feel of a whole movie.
 Both the amazingly animated fights scenes and what comes between would not have the same impact without this wonderful soundtrack.

-I did not found anything wrong with the voice acting.
+I did not found anything wrong with voice acting.
 The only "problem" that I had was the chinese voice acting.
-Honestly I can't tell if it's bad voice acting or just chinese doesn't sound that good for me(no offense for chinese people out there).
+Honestly I can't tell if it's bad voice acting or just chinese doesn't sound that good to me.